-bin2tap.py converts a binary file produced by an assembler (see Supported assemblers) into a TAP file that can be loaded into an emulator.
+bin2tap.py converts a binary (raw memory) file or a SNA, SZX or Z80 snapshot into a TAP file.
 For example:

 will create a file called game.tap.
 By default, the origin address (the address of the first byte of code or data), the start address (the first byte of code to run) and the stack pointer are set to 65536 minus the length of game.bin.
-These defaults can be changed by passing options to bin2tap.py.
+These values can be changed by passing options to bin2tap.py.
 Run it with no arguments to see the list of available options: